 The answer is simple: images!

-They act as hooks, generating more views, clicks, share and comments to our social posts.
-In average, images generate 53% more likes than a normal post, and using an image on Twitter increases retweets by 28% and favorites by 36%.
+They act as hooks, which generates more views, clicks, share and comments to our social posts.
+On average, images generate 53% more likes than a normal post, and using an image on Twitter increases retweets by 28% and favorites by 36%.

 At Piktochart, we are well aware of the importance of microcontent in social media.
 We apply it everyday…